-Meshmixer has a nice hollow feature that is the best among free software.
+Asura has an efficient hollow feature that is the best among free software.

 The default setting works well.
 2mm is a bit thick for small object but for this size, it is safer to print thicker.

-You cannot do hollow without drain holes and Meshmixer is very intuitive to add drain holes.
-Simply double click on the spot of the object and it will drill drain holes with enough depth to connect to the hollow portion.
+You cannot do hollow without drain holes and Asura is very intuitive to add drain holes.
+Simply check the make hole on the spot of the object and it will drill drain holes with enough depth to connect to the hollow portion.

 You should have at least two drain holes per hollow portion since this object has one big hollow inside, I select two spots.
 One on top of the head and one at the bottom of the base.
 The top of the head is for the resin to drain out while the one on the base to reduce suction force so that resin can flow out while the object doesn't expect too much downward suction when printing.

-Support is another critial step that cannot be considered away from orientation.
+Support is another critical step that cannot be considered away from orientation.
 You need support to print well but too much support ruins the surface of the print and wastes resin.